govau/frontdoor/ui/src/content/buyer/cig/digital-sourcing-policy-group.md

 ---
 layout: buyer
-title: 'Cloud Marketplace'
-summary: 'For sourcing cloud products and associated services.'
-panel: 'cloud'
+title: 'Digital Sourcing Policy Group'
+summary: 'Gives digital sourcing practitioners the chance to exchange ideas about how to adopt the new digital sourcing policies and implement them within their own agency.'
 ---

 We established the Cloud marketplace for government buyers looking to buy cloud products and services.
 The Standing Offer Notice (SON) number for Cloud Services Panel is SON2914302.